 Golf betting also extends to events outside the major tours, including international competitions like the Ryder Cup, Presidents Cup and Olympics.

 The Presidents Cup is a match-play competition between teams from the US and the rest of the world, not including Europe, held every two years.
 It is scheduled for Sept.
 19 to 25, 2022, in Charlotte, North Carolina, at Quail Hollow Club.

 Men’s and women’s golf are both Olympic sports.
-Olympic golf tournaments are scheduled to take place at Kasumigaseki Country Club, Kawagoe, Japan, from July 29 to Aug.
+Olympic golf tournaments most recently were scheduled at Kasumigaseki Country Club, Kawagoe, Japan, from July 29 to Aug.
 1, 2021 (men’s), and Aug.
 4 to 7, 2021 (women’s).

 You are just a few clicks away from getting started betting on golf online in Pennsylvania.
 All you need to do is sign up for an account with an online sportsbook that operates in the state, make a deposit, browse through the golf odds and click on something you want to bet on.

 To get started, you can click on one of the sportsbook links on this site.
 That will take you to the sportsbook’s website, where you can sign up for an account directly, or download and install its app and sign up that way.
 Don’t forget to claim any bonus offers and enter any bonus codes (if applicable) to take advantage of the PA sports betting promos available.